 Ms. Scott suggested emails to be sent out to SRC members about upcoming opportunities to connect with constituents, which the Chair responded to by suggesting that it be an opt-in mailing list to avoid unwanted emails

 The suggestion came up to use other media outlets for this purpose, like Facebook, for information that doesn’t need to be secure

+The Chair noted that that there may be restrictions on social media pages for State agencies and invite Ms. Defensor to comment.
+Ms. Defensor agreed that there was likely restrictions on use of social media and would research what those entail.

-This discussion will continue at the July meeting
+This discussion was tabled due to time and will continue at the July Executive Committee meeting

 NEW BUSINESS